mspncp/gosu-wiki/To Do.md

     * Merge gosu/android into gosu/master

 ## Gosu CI/Usability
-  * Fix broken calendar reminder that updates the To Do list
   * Add Gosu & Ruby.app logos to github READMEs
   * More front page content
     * Make a three-col layout: (Ruby / C++ / more?)